-In 2019, ACL funded six legal assistance organizations with three-year grants to address gaps in access to legal assistance and strengthen programs serving older adults.
-Grantees address a diverse set of issues, such as supporting grandparents raising grandchildren, utilizing technology to advance elder justice, Medical-Legal Partnerships, reaching under-served communities, and disaster recovery.
+In 2019, ACL funded six organizations with three-year grants to address gaps in access to elder rights supports and strengthening elder rights programs serving older adults.
+Grantees address a diverse set of issues, such as supporting grandparents raising grandchildren, utilizing technology to advance elder justice, a Medical-Legal Partnership, reaching under-served communities, and disaster recovery.

-Cherry Street Services, Inc., a Federally Qualified Health Center, in partnership with Legal Aid of Western Michigan, operates a Medical-Legal Partnership that focuses on identifying legal solutions for health-harming issues faced by older-adult patients.
+Cherry Street Services, Inc., a Federally Qualified Health Center, in partnership with Legal Aid of Western Michigan, operates a Medical-Legal Partnership that focuses on identifying legal solutions for health-harming issues faced by older-adult patients of the health center.
 The on-site attorney is a vital part of the health center's integrated health care service delivery, and identifies and addresses the legal needs of older-adult patients while providing training to and learning from primary care providers, social workers, nurses, Community Health Workers, and others engaged in the health care of older adults.

-Idaho Legal Aid Services, Inc. (ILAS) is working to increase attorney capacity to take on pressing cases impacting older adults, expand representation through both the senior advice line and extended representation, and build and strengthen partnerships throughout urban and rural parts of the state.
-Through the project, ILAS is developing a Legal Risk Detector and partnering with other organizations to screen more older adults for potential legal need, identify legal issues at a preventative stage, and facilitate direct referrals from partners.
-ILAS also conducts education and outreach statewide.
+Idaho Legal Aid Services, Inc. (ILAS) increased attorney capacity to take on pressing legal matters impacting older adults, expanded representation through both a senior advice line and extended representation, and built and strengthened partnerships throughout urban and rural parts of the state.
+Through the project, ILAS developed a legal screening tool and partnered with other organizations to screen more older adults for potential legal need, identify legal issues at a preventative stage, and facilitate direct referrals from partners.
+ILAS also conducted education and outreach statewide.

 Legal Services of Alabama, Inc. (LSA), in partnership with Alabama Disabilities Advocacy Program, works to enhance and expand holistic legal services to older persons across the state.
 Through the project, LSA is developing partnerships with community services providers, and conducting community education and outreach to achieve positive outcomes in addressing the legal needs of older adults in Alabama, with a focus on access to home and community-based services.

-Legal Services of North Florida, in partnership with Legal Services of Greater Miami, is working to create a replicable statewide model of delivery of legal assistance to older Floridians.
-Through the project, they are improving intake systems, training programs, outreach, and direct legal services to improve access to legal services and legal outcomes for older adults.
-They are also developing innovative tools to improve services and serve as a model for providing legal assistance to older adults with critical needs, such as those who are homeless, victims of physical abuse, victims of consumer and economic exploitation, or recovering from natural and other disasters.
+Legal Services of North Florida, in partnership with Legal Services of Greater Miami, created a replicable statewide model of delivery of legal assistance to older Floridians.
+Through the project, they improved intake systems, training programs, outreach, and direct legal services to improve access to legal services and legal outcomes for older adults.
+They developed innovative tools to improve services and served as a model for providing legal assistance to older adults with critical needs, such as those who are homeless, victims of physical abuse, victims of consumer and economic exploitation, and to assist older Floridians recovering from natural and other disasters, including the COVID pandemic.

-The Public Law Center (PLC), in partnership with the Council on Aging of Southern California, works to increase access to legal assistance for older adults and educate older adults in Orange County, CA about their legal needs and rights and the availability of assistance to address issues, such as elder financial abuse.
-They are also working to provide holistic services to address a range of legal and non-legal needs, such as through a social worker who partners with the attorneys providing legal assistance.
+The Public Law Center (PLC), in partnership with the Council on Aging of Southern California, works to increase access to legal assistance for older adults and educate older adults in Orange County, CA about their legal needs and rights and the availability of assistance to address issues, specifically focusing on elder financial abuse.
+They also work to provide holistic services to address a range of legal and non-legal needs, through a social worker who partners with the attorneys providing legal assistance.